EDtunnel-rev/EDtunnel-rev/README.md

 frist, open your pages.dev domain `https://edtunnel.pages.dev/` in your browser, then you can see the following page:
 The path `/uuid your seetting` to get the clash config and vless:// link.

-## Thanks To
+## Special Thanks

-1.Github users who contributes to this program,no matter whether their branches are merged by the owner.They're --- @rayhanbone and others.
+1.Github users who contributes to this program, no matter whether their branches are merged by the owner.
+They're --- @rayhanbone. @kardus911 and others.(see them at https://github.com/EDtunnel-rev/EDtunnel-rev/pulls and https://github.com/EDtunnel-rev/EDtunnel-rev/graphs/contributors)
+2.Those who have forked, starred, and watched this is repository.(see them at https://github.com/EDtunnel-rev/EDtunnel-rev/watchers, https://github.com/EDtunnel-rev/EDtunnel-rev/stargazers, https://github.com/EDtunnel-rev/EDtunnel-rev/forks)
+3.All people from linux.do.
+They supported me and helped me with this repository.

 ## Star History

 <a href="https://star-history.com/#EDtunnel-rev/EDtunnel-rev&Date">